nrw-digital/week-notes/en/updates/_posts/2024-08-23-week-notes.md

 author: Phil & James
 ---

 We lost the sun again this week as the weather turned cloudier and wetter.
 But the show carries on in the Digital Team.
-Here’s what we’ve been up to:
+Here’s what we’ve been up to...

 ![photo showing a cloudy day in wales](https://github.com/nrw-digital/week-notes/blob/6c8b2283dd5f54091769c1dfb3badddacb570093/images/mountains-7352448_1280.jpg?raw=true)